 While companies had been aware of the hazardous nature of asbestos ever since the early 1920s, they decided to cover up the medical findings pertaining to this matter for their own financial gain and thereby keep workers and the general public in the dark.

-When multiple reputable medical studies made it abundantly clear that asbestos is a human carcinogen in the 1980s, the companies that were using this mineral had no choice but to cease employing it and to subsequently find safe, non-toxic alternatives.
+When multiple reputable medical studies made it abundantly clear that asbestos is a human carcinogen in the 1980s, the companies that were using this mineral had no choice but to cease employing it and subsequently find safe, non-toxic alternatives.
 There were over 70 occupational groups who were at high risk of asbestos exposure during the last century, including:

 If you had one of the jobs above before the 1980s, you are now very susceptible to receiving a terrible diagnosis, as diseases that occur as a result of inhaling or ingesting asbestos fibers take between 20 and 50 years to develop.
 Due to the overwhelming number of lawsuits filed against them by former workers injured by occupational asbestos exposure, major asbestos companies such as Johns Manville and W.R.
 Grace had to file for bankruptcy.
 However, as a condition, they had to set up asbestos trust funds so that workers injured by asbestos exposure could still recover the financial compensation they were eligible for.